manuelbomi/AI-Controller-Strategic-Vision-Roadmap/README.md

 ## Positioning Within the AI Controller Repository Suite

-#### To provide an integrated view, Repository 1 connects conceptually and technically with four complementary repositories, each addressing a critical dimension of execution:
+#### To provide an integrated view, Repository 1 connects conceptually and technically with four other complementary repositories, each addressing a critical dimension of execution:

 #### <ins>Repository 2</ins>: From Vision to Execution